Wellmade Floor Coverings: Labor Trafficking Raid Triggers 94-Day 363 Sale

 | Jian Jun Lu | Officer | Trafficking for labor servitude | $200,000 (arrested April 5, 2025) |

-Pre-Existing OSHA Violations
+Pre-Existing OSHA Violations.

 The labor trafficking allegations emerged against a backdrop of documented safety violations.
 OSHA had cited Wellmade for nine violations since 2022, with fines totaling more than $72,000.
 Violations included amputation and entrapment hazards, flying chips and sparks, and potential hearing loss risks.
-These citations preceded the trafficking investigation and suggest a pattern of compliance deficiencies at the facility that extended beyond the labor practices that prompted the federal raid.

 Financial Cascade to Bankruptcy

 Forbearance and foreclosure.
 AHF IC entered into a forbearance agreement that expired on July 4, 2025.
 When Wellmade could not satisfy its obligations, AHF IC scheduled a UCC foreclosure sale for July 22, 2025 to satisfy the $18 million secured debt.
 A final foreclosure sale loomed on August 5, 2025.
-The compressed timeline reflected the deterioration of the company's financial position following the raid and the new secured creditor's aggressive pursuit of remedies.

 Civil litigation.
 A civil lawsuit was filed against Wellmade by Chinese nationals Yu Cong Liu, Yixiang Zhang, and Can Gen Han in U.S. District Court for the Northern District of Georgia.
 The complaint alleged violations of the Trafficking Victims Protection Act, Fair Labor Standards Act, and Georgia RICO Act, seeking class action status for all Chinese nationals who worked at the facility since June 2020.
 The civil lawsuit became subject to the automatic stay during the bankruptcy proceeding, freezing the litigation while the sale process proceeded.